yogeshbdeshpande/c2pa-attestation/attestation-design.md

 [^1]: We do not demand that attestation assertions appear last in the attestation array, because doing so would limit the future evolution of the C2PA standard.

 #### Attestation "To-Be-Signed" Definition
 The `attestation-tbs-map` (attestation to-be-signed map) is an envelope data structure for the information that is to be serialized, hashed, and signed by the attestation machinery.
-The most important field in `attestation-tbs-map` is the `partial-claim-hash`: essentially the hash of the asset and its referenced assertions.
+The most important field in `attestation-tbs-map` is the `partial-claim-hash`: essentially the hash of the Asset and its referenced Assertions.

 [source,cddl]
 ----